-The tables set out the concentrations (all attributes except clarity) or visibility distance (clarity attribute) to be achieved by actions taken in the short term and at 80 years for rivers and tributaries, and at 80 years for lakes FMUs.
-Where water quality is currently high (based on 2010-2014 monitoring data), the short term and 80-year targets will be the same as the current state and there is to be no decline in quality (that is, no increase in attribute concentration or decrease in clarity).
-Where water quality needs to improve, the values to be achieved at a site indicate a short term and long term reduction in concentration or increase in clarity compared to the current state.
+The tables set out the concentrations (all attributes except clarity) or visibility distance (clarity attribute) to be maintained or achieved by actions taken in the short term and atover 80 years for rivers and tributaries, and at 80 years for lakes FMUs.
+Where water quality is currently high (based on 2010-2014 monitoring data), the desired water quality state short term and 80-year targets will be the same as the current state and there is to be no decline in quality (that is, no increase in attribute concentration or decrease in clarity).
+Where water quality needs to improve, the water quality state svalues to be achieved at a site indicate a short term and long term reduction in concentration or increase in clarity compared to the current state.